Rostropovich-Vishnevskaya Foundation: History

-RVF’s Hepatitis B vaccination program of adolescents and at-risk health care workers in the Russia Federation(2000–2006) became the largest public health program for youth in Russia since the collapse of the Soviet Union.
+RVF’s Hepatitis B vaccination program of adolescents and at-risk health care workers in the Russian Federation(2000–2006) became the largest public health program for youth in Russia since the collapse of the Soviet Union.
 Approximately 2 million individuals in 22 regions of Russia were vaccinated.
 The program laid the groundwork for the Russian Ministry of Health’s continuing Hepatitis B vaccination initiative.